bayesianempirimancer/pyDMBD/README.md

       roles = model.obs_model.obs_dist.mean()[...,:model.hidden_dim]@model.px.mean()

-Or make a movie of the observables colored by roles or assignment to s or b or z which you cna do using the included animate_results function.
+Or make a movie of the observables colored by roles or assignment to s or b or z which you can do using the included animate_results function.
 Color gives role and intensity gives assignment pr

   print('Generating Movie...')